 Political campaigns by their nature, involve canvassing for votes in any modern society.
-Political communication as a tool involve a persuasive and strategic plan designed not only to provide consumers (voters) with information about the product(the politicians and/or the political party), but also to ensure that the target consumers are persuaded to be favourably disposed towards the product in order that the desired action will follow.
-The paper concludes that hate speeches were indiscriminately used during the 2015 general elections campaign in Nigeria.
-The speeches were uttered and propagated by both the print and broadcast media.
+Political communication as a tool involve a persuasive and strategic plan designed not only to provide consumers (voters) with information about the product(the politicians and/or the politica; party), but also to ensure that the target consumers are persuaded to be favourablly disposed towards the product in order that the desired action will follow.
 Hate speeches should not be elements of political messages during electioneering.
 This is because hate speeches negate the fundamental principles of democracy in any modern society.
 It is therefore suggested that political actors that engage in the use of hate speeches during electioneering should be punished according to the electoral laws of the country.
 Furthermore, stringent punitive measures should be meted to media outlets that publish or broadcast hate speeches as a form of deterrent for the growth of democracy in Nigeria.

-7. ACKNOWLEDGEMENT
+7.0 ACKNOWLEDGEMENT